7 SECRETS To Improve Your Eating Habits

 Muscle mass needs more energy to function than fat.
 Basically, the more muscle mass you have, the more calories you’ll burn.
 If you continue to starve yourself, your body will feed on your muscle tissue and make it even harder for you to lose weight.

 The weight lost from starvation diets always comes back.
-Starvation slows your metabolism down.
-And it can take months for it to return to normal.
-As soon as you start eating again, you’ll likely gain all of the weight you lost back, and more.
-In the end, you’ll wind up bigger than you were before you started starving.
+As soon as you start eating normally again, you’ll likely gain all of the weight you lost back, and more.

 3. Chronic starvation dieters end up with damaged health.
 If you are eating 900 calories a day, that is not enough food to even support your basal metabolic rate.